pryv/dev-site/Activity.md

 #### Query string parameters

-* `onlyContexts` (array of [identity](/DataTypes#TODO)): Optional.
-If set, only events linked to those contexts (including child contexts) will be returned.
-By default, events linked to all accessible contexts are returned.
+* `onlyFolders` (array of [identity](/DataTypes#TODO)): Optional.
+If set, only events linked to those folders (including child folders) will be returned.
+By default, events linked to all accessible folders are returned.
 * `fromTime` ([timestamp](/DataTypes#TODO)): Optional.
 TODO.
 Default is 24 hours before `toTime`, if set.
 * `toTime` ([timestamp](/DataTypes#TODO)): Optional.
 TODO.
 Default is the current time.
 * `sortAscending` (`true` or `false`): If `true`, events will be sorted from oldest to newest.
 Default: false (sort descending).